 3 alleged child predators arrested by Livingston Parish deputies

-LIVINGSTON PARISH — Livingston Parish Sheriff's Office deputies arrested three men accused of being child predators.
+LIVINGSTON — Livingston Parish Sheriff's Office deputies arrested three men accused of being child predators.

 LPSO's Internet Crimes Against Children Task Force arrested: